projectnessie/cel-java/README.md

 ## Getting started

-CEL-Java is not yet deployed to Maven Central, so you have to build it locally (see below).

 The easiest way to get started is to add a dependency to your Maven project
 ```xml
 <dependency>